Engagespot/engagespot/docs/docs/channels/configuring-providers/email/sendgrid-provider.md

 Sendgrid provider allows you to override all the above configurations (and you can specify several more options) while sending a notification through Engagespot API, using the `https://api.engagespot.co/v3/notifications` endpoint.

-To override the configurations, you must supply them via `override` parameter of the above API.
+To override the configurations, you must supply them via `override.sendgrid_email` parameter of the above API.
 Within the `override` parameter, you can supply any parameter that we'll directly pass to Sendgrid `/v3/mail/send` API [See doc](https://docs.sendgrid.com/api-reference/mail-send/mail-send).
 This makes sure you can use the complete features of Sendgrid API while still using Engagespot to control your notifications!

 For example,